Why use Nix package manager, even on macOS?

 So why bother with Nix when Homebrew already works?

 Your project config is defined in a declarative style.
-Share it with a teammate and they get the exact same environment.
+Share it with a teammate and they can get the same declared environment; with a committed flake.lock, they also get the same pinned inputs.
 Wipe your machine, run one command, and you’re back.
 No “works on my machine” excuses.
-With Home Manager the whole system config lives in code too.
+With Home Manager , your user environment lives in code too; if you use NixOS or nix-darwin, system configuration can live there as well.
 Version-controlled, easy to roll back, no version conflicts between projects.
 Want to try a newer global Node version without breaking anything?
 One line change, test, revert if needed.
 Someone might say, “Why not just use NVM?”
 Because NVM manages Node but not environments.
-It won’t guarantee your teammate has the same OpenSSL, pnpm, Python, libc bindings, or any other helper tools.
+It does not manage or pin the broader system and native dependency graph, OpenSSL, Python, or any other helper tools.
 Nix treats the whole setup as code so the system/project is reproducible instead of just “close enough”.

 Each project also gets its own shell with its own tools.
 No global pollution.
 If a dependency update breaks something, pin it to the previous version in one edit and move on.